yyyaaan/getIt/readme.md

 2020-11-30: Added HLT for following up series.
 No defined series needed.

-2020-12-07: HLT moved to US server
+2020-12-07: HLT moved to US server.

 2020-12-08: MRT tracking is now replaced by follow-up.

 2020-12-13: QR tracking is disabled; partially replaced by follow-up.

-2021-01-16: FSH added tracking
+2021-01-16: FSH added tracking.

-2021-02-24: QR schedule altered due to QR website update
+2021-02-24: QR schedule altered due to QR website update, *output structure is affected and updated*.

-2021-02-27: scheduled on different servers merged to single one, no function change
+2021-02-27: scheduled on different servers merged to single one, no function change.

+2021-03-04: platform updated to latest (Ubuntu 20.04, Puppeteer 3.3.0)